Frequently asked questions

 • Are employed as a University of Liverpool postdoc, defined as anyone employed on an Academic Research Only contract (ARON) grade 6 to 9.

-For those unable to participate in the cohort at this time, development sessions will be advertised.
-In addition any postdoc can use the Prosper portal which houses a range of resources.
+In addition, any postdoc can use the Prosper portal which houses a range of resources.
 Here, postdocs can benefit from self-reflection tools, insights and tips from our employer partners and a library of case studies from postdocs who have forged careers beyond academia.
+Why not jump in and get started with the career development navigator

-We know many postdocs have a patchwork of contracts so we don’t insist that your current contract lasts until July 2024.
-You can apply if you’ve a reasonable expectation that your contract will extend until the end of July 2024.
+We know many postdocs have a patchwork of contracts so we don’t insist that your current contract lasts until July 2025.
+You can apply if you’ve a reasonable expectation that your contract will extend until the end of July 2025.

-Can postdocs who travel with their research or aren’t based on- campus (or even in the UK) still apply and participate?
+Can postdocs who travel with their research or aren't based on-campus (or even in the UK) still apply and participate?

 Yes, postdocs in this position are welcome to apply.
 The career coaching will be delivered online.
-However, some cohort-only sessions will be hosted in-person at the University of Liverpool.
+However, some sessions will be hosted in-person at the University of Liverpool.

 Why is this only open to postdocs?
+What about those on teaching and research contracts?

-Other researchers are very welcome to use Prosper’s resources and attend our open sessions, but are ineligible to apply to join the cohort.
+Other researchers are very welcome to use Prosper’s resources and attend our open sessions but are ineligible to apply to join the cohort.

-Benefits of the pilot
+Benefits of the cohort

 What are the benefits of being part of the cohort?